Indoor Air Quality in Maple Plain, MN

 Indoor Air Quality Products:

 This is probably the most common indoor air quality product.
 It can be as simple as a pleated filter that removes solid particulates from the air.
 With the addition of ionizers along with the filter, greater filtration can be achieved removing 99% of airborne particles.

-Overly dry air can cause itchy, cracked skin, and static electrically shocks to name a few.
-The average home during the winter months has humidity levels that are dryer than most deserts!
+Overly dry air can cause itchy, cracked skin, and static electrical shock to name a few.
+The average home during the winter months has humidity levels that are drier than most deserts!
 Adding moisture to the air reduces the opportunity for dust and other irritants to circulate in the air you breathe.
 Having proper humidification in the air will make you feel warmer at lower set temperatures.

 Ultra Violet Lights

 Bacteria and mold grow on surfaces that contain moisture.
 Your cooling system is constantly removing moisture from the air and is present on your indoor coil.
 Build up of these contaminants can release potentially harmful pollutants such as mold spores and unpleasant odors into the air.
 UV lights sterilize your cooling coils surface, protecting the air you breathe.

 Homes today are built to conserve energy and are virtually air tight.
 What this means is that the indoor air becomes trapped and it recirculates particles, unpleasant odors, gases and moisture into your living space.
 Ventilators refresh and revitalize indoor air, removing unseen pollutants while maintaining the efficiency of your system.
 It is as if you opened your windows and doors to let fresh air in without losing the comfort of your heating and cooling.